 Your first step is to identify research projects that are of interest, or find faculty who specialize in an area that really excites you.
 Some ways to get started include:

-- Review the College of Pharmacy Faculty Directory.
-Narrow your search by Person Type: Faculty, and also by Department.
+- Start by reviewing this College of Pharmacy Faculty Areas of Expertise document in order to learn more about the exciting reseach our faculty are engaging in.
+If something piques your interest, you can find more details about individual faculty members' research in the College of Pharmacy Faculty Directory.
+(Narrow your search by Person Type: Faculty, and also by Department.)
 Faculty in the Pharmacology & Toxicology Department primarily focus on basic science, drug discovery, and drug development.
 Faculty in the Pharmacy Practice Department are more likely to do research on clinical care.
-You can read each faculty member’s bio to learn more about their research areas.

 - Read about the College of Pharmacy’s Centers, including the Arizona Center for Drug Discovery, the Arizona Poison & Drug Information Center, The Health Outcomes & Pharmacoeconomic Center, and more.
 Faculty and staff working in our centers are doing exciting interdisciplinary work to address issues in the community and across the world, and you may be able to participate!